What is solid perfume and is it right for me?

-If you've heard of solid perfume or solid body scent but aren't sure exactly how to wear it, we are here to help!
-We'll give you the basics of perfume vs. solid body scent vs. body spray, what the difference is, and how to use each one to create your own personal signature scent experience.
+If you've heard of solid perfume or solid body scent but aren't sure exactly what it is, if it's right for you or how to wear it, we are here to help!
+We'll give you the basics of perfume vs. solid perfume vs. body spray, what the difference is, and how to use each one to create your own personal signature scent experience.

 First things first.
 Let's talk about traditional perfumes and colognes for a minute to set the baseline.